 T: +44 114 222 0313

-I am a Senior Lecturer in Architecture.
-I trained as an architect and I also have an MPhil in History and Philosophy of Architecture and a PhD from the University of Cambridge.
-I joined the School in 2004, having previously taught at the Department of Architecture, University of Cambridge and at the Architectural Association.
-My research and teaching explore questions concerning global environmental change and provisionality in architectural thinking and practice and the cultural dimensions of climate change.
-This links to my research projects on energy and industry (AHRC Stories of Change); provisional cities (British Academy Mid-Career Fellowship) and scenarios of climate change (Grantham Centre for Sustainable Futures, UoS; Ashden Trust, Jerwood Charitable Foundation and OpenSpace Research Centre funded).
-My recent book is Provisional Cities; Cautionary Tales for the Anthropocene (Routledge, 2017).
+My research and teaching explores questions concerning global environmental change and provisionality in architectural thinking and practice.
+I convene Culture and Climate Change, a framework for a series of research and public engagement projects on the cultural dimensions of climate change.
+This links to my research projects on energy and industry (AHRC Stories of Change); provisional cities and the Anthropocene (British Academy Mid-Career Fellowship) and scenarios of climate change (Grantham Centre for Sustainable Futures, UoS; Ashden Trust, Jerwood Charitable Foundation and OpenSpace Research Centre funded).

 I have taught students of architecture since 1992.
 Initially as an undergraduate Design Tutor at Cambridge (1992-2003) and Intermediate Unit Tutor at the Architectural Association (1992-1994), and since 2004 as a full-time academic at the School of Architecture in Sheffield.
-Since my appointment in Sheffield I have been fully engaged in teaching at all levels of the School, including undergraduate lectures in History and Theory, a Masters design studio, Postgraduate Taught Masters (PGT) and PhD programmes of study.
+Since my appointment in Sheffield I have been fully engaged in teaching at all levels of the School, including undergraduate lectures in History and Theory, MArch design studios, Postgraduate Taught Masters (PGT) and PhD programmes of study.

 My current teaching in the School of Architecture, University of Sheffield includes:

 Undergraduate: I contribute to Humanities lecture courses (ARC 103, ARC 203, ARC 204 and ARC 303) and supervise Special Studies dissertations.